Alfresco/alfresco-client-sdk/client-java/alfresco-platform-client/README.md

 # Alfresco Digital Business Platform Java Client

 ## Introduction
-The idea behind this project is to enable developers to interact easily with Alfresco REST API.
+The idea behind this project is to enable developers to interact easily with Alfresco Digital Business Platform REST API.
 To achieve this goal this project provide a **single JAR** file that can be used in Java or Android applications.

 ### Status